flectra-hq/documentation-user/content/applications/general/email_communication/email_domain.rst

 .. important::
    The Flectra server is subject to a daily email limit to prevent abuse.
-The default limit is 200 emails sent per day for databases with an **Enterprise** subscription.
+The default limit is 200 emails sent per day for databases with an **Professional** subscription.
 This limit can be increased under certain conditions.
 See the :doc:`FAQ <faq>` or contact support for more information.